Introduction

 Methodology

 This chapter focuses on various aspects of research development.
-It includes methods of data collection, analysis and presentation.
+It includes methods of data collection, analysis, and presentation.
 Every research project applies a certain research method to achieve its objectives depending on its goals.
 The methods used to conduct research in this project compared closely with the methods proposed in the project proposal (Anderson 2004, p.
 89).

 In research, design deals primarily with aims, uses, purposes, intentions, and plans within the practical constraints of time, location, money, and availability of staff (Hakim 2000, p.
 31).
 In this study, respondents were briefed in advance.
 The officials of Sacred Heart School were given relevant notice by the researcher.
 The study population was also amicably informed in order to get prepared for the study.

 Briefing was important because it could enhance reliability of the study.
 It is also ethical to inform people before researching on them.
-The findings were also made public to the researched as one way of ensuring morality in the study.
+The findings were also made public to the research as one way of ensuring morality in the study.

 The data collected was basically formative.
-The researcher wanted to determine motivating factors among students, and how this could be enhanced among school going students.
+The researcher wanted to determine motivating factors among students, and how this could be enhanced among school-going students.
 The research was to come up with the recommendations on how reading culture could be restored among students.

 Research Model

 This research utilized quantitative research methods in conducting the study and collecting data.
-Quantitative research was used althrough because it aims at summarizing data mathematically.
+Quantitative research was used although because it aims at summarizing data mathematically.
 In this regard, the research took the form of a survey, whereby the researcher identified some individuals and posted questionnaires to them.
 The sampled population was selected randomly in order to eliminate biases.

 Sampling Methods